+Next Steps

-Next Steps Guidance Document
+Guidance Document

-Results from the preliminary analysis and the charrette will be analyzed for recommendations and strategies to be incorporated in the comprehensive plan update for Kent County.
-The guidance document will provide County officials with the language detail linking health and equity and their impact in planning and policy.
+Results from the preliminary analysis and the charrette will be analyzed for recommendations and strategies to be incorporated in the comprehensive plan update for the City of Dover.
+The guidance document will provide city officials with the recommended language linking health and equity and their impact in planning and policy.
 In addition, the guidance document will include targeted and specific draft language addressing health and equity for each relevant chapter of the comprehensive plan, including:

-- Population and Demographics
+- Public Utilities and Infrastructure

-- Community Facilities
+- Community Services and Facilities

 - Transportation

 - Economic Development

-- Housing
+- Housing & Community Development

+- Land Development

 - Intergovernmental Coordination

 - Implementation

-In addition, to provide health and equity language, the guidance document will include recommendations and strategies to address healthy eating and active living through partnerships, and will include examples of these strategies from other communities.
+In addition to providing health and equity language, the guidance document will include recommendations and strategies to address healthy eating and active living through partnerships, and will include examples of these strategies from other communities.
 These examples will address policy changes, partnerships and implementation.